juju/docs/src/en/juju-concepts.md

 are formed by connecting interfaces of the same type.

-For example, the 'wordpress' charm supports, among others, an 'http' interface (providing the website) and a 'mysql' interface (requiring a database) Any other application which also has such interfaces can connect to this charm in a meaningful way.
+For example, the 'wordpress' charm supports, among others, an 'http' interface ("provides" the website) and a 'mysql' interface ("requires" a database) Any other application which also has such interfaces can connect to this charm in a meaningful way.